usafa-astro-331/Astro-331-2023-Spring/lab_03_communication/README.md

 - Repeat Step 15 for Digital Pin 4 and Digital Pin 5.
 Try this at various distances around the lab to see how far your radio link will allow you to send commands from.
 Try walking out into the hallway and see how far you can get and still receive commands.
 (The measuring tape is only 30’, so you’ll have to approximate distances.)
 You will need to comment on how far you are able to transmit and receive in your final lab report.

-- Try to take an image with the ArduCAM and send it back over the radio link to the ground station (lab station laptop).
-Using your cell phone or watch, time how long it takes from the time you send the command to take an image until you receive it (it should pop open) on the ground station (lab station laptop).
+- At a short distance, try to take an image with FlatSAT and send it back over the radio link to the ground station (lab station laptop).
+Using your cell phone or watch, time how long it takes from the time you send the command to take an image until you receive it on the ground station (it should pop open automatically when transfer is complete).
 The command for that is “get_picture”.
 Recall from our Payloads lesson that it could take a while if the data rate is not very high.
 If you are able to receive an image, save the image to include the image in your final lab report.
 If you don’t receive anything after five minutes, you may close communications by click on the red “x” icon.
 Whether you receive an image or not, comment on how long it took and what that means for the FlatSat communications design.

-# leftovers from camera lab

-You will use your camera to record images at the same distances you predicted in the prelab (except 500 km).

-- Position the camera and resolution chart so that they are perpendicular at the same height and 0.5 m apart.
-Ensure the chart is illuminated evenly and both objects are sufficiently supported to remain still during image capture.
-- Set the resolution chart vertically
-- Click “Capture” to take the image.
-You may have to wait a few seconds for the data to transfer back to the computer.
-Once it has completed, you should get a message in the GUI and should be able to see a jpeg file in the location you specified.
-Double-click on the image, to ensure a satisfactory image.
-Re-take if necessary.
-- Once you are satisfied, rename the image with the distance in the filename.
-- Repeat this process for the distances calculated in your prelab (1, 2, and 5 m).

-## Lab station cleanup
+# ## Lab station cleanup

-- Transfer all captured images to your group's storage location
+- Transfer any captured images to your group's storage location
-- Carefully disconnect the micro-USB to USB cable from your laptop and the Arduino microcontroller
+- Disconnect devices from FlatSAT and all computers
 - Remove the ESD wrist straps and replace them in the bag at your lab station.
 - Replace all items at your lab station the way you found them.
 - Close the GUI, close the Arduino IDE, and log out of the laptop.
 - Have your instructor check off your lab station before you depart.

-## Data Reduction (after the lab)

-To determine the camera's resolution for each distance, find the point where you can distinguish each individual line.
-Refer to the scale you recorded during your lab.
-If the smallest lines you can resolve are 2/3 mm wide, your camera's resolution is 0.667 mm.

-Include the measured resolution for each distance (0.5 m, 1 m, 2 m, and 5 m) in the results section of your team’s final lab report.
-Is your resolution different in the corners vs the center of the image?
-If so, discuss possible causes.